 One of our most compelling responsibilities in maintaining a healthy home is bathroom mold prevention.
 Not only does bathroom mold look unsightly and cause your bathroom to have an unpleasant, musty odor, having mold in your bathroom can also make you sick.
-Exposure to mold in bathrooms is associated with respiratory disorders, trouble breathing, asthma attacks, allergic reactions, and other health problems such as strep throat or various infections.
+Exposure to mold in bathrooms is associated with all kinds of respiratory disorders, trouble breathing, asthma attacks, allergic reactions, and several other health problems such as strep throat or various infections.

-Bathrooms, because they are usually warm, dark, and moisture laden, provide an ideal environment for mold, since they tend to be warm and damp.
-There are many different types of mold commonly found in bathrooms, including the following.
+Bathrooms, because they are usually warm, dark, and moisture laden, provide an ideal environment for mold.
+There are many different types of mold commonly found in bathrooms, including the following:

 Botrytis is commonly found in bathrooms with poor ventilation, and like alternaria, it can cause allergic reactions and asthma attacks.